-The aetiology is damage or disease of the brain and so it is most common in old people.
-Disease is usually vascular, neoplastic or degenerative.
-Around 85% of cases arise from a stroke and around 1 person in 3, who has a stroke, will have dysphasia.
+As a general rule, a lesion of the left hemisphere will cause dysphasia.
+A lesion in the right hemisphere will cause neglect, visuo-spatial and cognitive problems.
+The cause is damage or disease of the brain and so it is most common in old people.
+Diseases could be degenerative, tumours or growths, or blood vessel problems.
+Around 85% of cases arise from a stroke.
+Around a third of people who have a stroke will have dysphasia.
 In younger people it is usually a result of head injury.

 Causes of dysarthria

 Dysarthria is caused by upper motor neurone lesions of the cerebral hemispheres, or lower motor neurone lesions of the brain stem.
 It also results from disruption to the way the upper motor neurones, basal ganglia and cerebellum work together.

 These may vary depending upon the site of the lesion:

 - Slurred and weak articulation with a weak voice is typical of inability to move facial muscles (pseudobulbar palsy) after a stroke.
 Other neurological signs are usually unilateral with a right-sided hemiplegia (left side of brain).
 It may be on the left in a minority of left-handers.
 Brain stem stroke may lead to bilateral signs with dysarthria or anarthria.

 - Slurred, scanning and staccato speech caused by cerebellar lesions is typical of multiple sclerosis.